Labh Singh: Attack on Director General of Punjab Police

-Although account details differ, on 3 October 1986, men identified in the press as Sikh militants in police uniforms attacked Director-General Punjab Police Julio Francis Ribeiro inside his headquarters in the city of Jalandhar, Punjab, India, with automatic weapons.
+On 3 October 1986, 6 men identified in the press as Sikh militants in police uniforms attacked Director General of Punjab Police Julio Francis Ribeiro inside his Punjab Armed Police headquarters in the city of Jalandhar, with automatic weapons.
+According to Ribeiro he was strolling with his wife when Sikh militants in a jeep disguised as a police one asked to inspect a guards gun.
+The guards gave the gun for inspection.
+Soon 3 Sikh began climbing the wall and sprayed fire.
+After 2 minutes of fire they fled.
+Throughout all of this no officer returned fire or attempted to chase the Sikh.
 One guard was killed, and Ribeiro, his wife, and four other officers were injured.
 Ribeiro's wound was minor, but his wife was hospitalized.
 Khalistan Commando Force later claimed responsibility for this attack.
 KCF leader Labh Singh allegedly led the attack.
+Harjinder Singh Jinda was also part of the group that attacked Riberio.